mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 Only primitive types wouldn't get us far in defining complex business domains.
-That's why Mondrian also supports the definition of wrapper types like arrays, optional and nullable values that can wrap and enrich the definition of any other Mondrian type.
+That's why Mondrian also supports the definition of wrapper types like arrays, optional, and nullable values that can wrap and enrich the definition of any other Mondrian type.

 ### Optional